microsoft/azure_arc/docs/scenario_guidelines/_index.md

 * We would love for you to use good judgment and if the scenario's reviewer will find that a certain prerequisite should be automated he will point that out as part of the pull request code review.

-* As mentioned at the beginning of this guidelines readme, to avoid a situation you will need to refactor code or make unforced changes, it is highly recommended for you to use existing scenarios as a reference and work from there.
+* As mentioned at the beginning of this guidelines readme, to avoid a situation where you will need to refactor code or make unforced changes, it is highly recommended for you to use existing scenarios as a reference and work from there.

 ## Markdown linting and style